Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * Text to be written.
 * Path to TTF font file.
-* Text diection.
-   * Right-to-left.
-   * Left-to-right.
-   * One and only one of them should be true.
 * Text size.
    * It's text height.
    * We don't get text width.